Coty Inc. (COTY) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 10.45% gain in the last 1 month and extending the period to 3 months gives it a 34.51%, and is 5.41% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.39% over the week and 2.73% over the month.
+The stock witnessed a 15.72% loss in the last 1 month and extending the period to 3 months gives it a 34.11%, and is 6.48% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.85% over the week and 2.77% over the month.

 Coty Inc. (COTY) Analyst Forecasts